Background to our publications. Back to all journal entries.

 One of the most gratifying and interesting moments in book-publishing is seeing a book of ours issued by another publisher in a translated edition.
 It is not just the language that needs to be translated.
 As part of the publishing agreement, we will supply files for all the pictures: but the treatment of pictures remains in the hands of the other publisher.
 The size of pages, the paper, the binding, and all the other aspects of a book’s material composition are all open for determination by the translating publisher.
 All of which can provide a pleasant surprise.
 Often one may feel that the other publisher has refined or improved aspects of the material; or at least their resolution of the problems provides an illuminating alternative to what we did.
 This week copies of the Korean edition of Christopher Burke’s Active literature, published by Workroom Press in Seoul, arrived here in London.
 Read more

 We have sold the last copies of Jost Hochuli’s Detail in typography (2008, reprinted in 2009).
 Demand for this book continues, but we have decided not to make a reprint.
 Production costs for this book are high, and they are not helped by currency fluctuations over the last few years.
 (Since 2009, the Swiss Franc has risen by 25 per cent against the UK pound.)
 At the same time, the book trade – ever more distorted by the deep discounts demanded by the internet sellers – makes publication of such books, which four years ago was already difficult, now look impossible without subventions from somewhere.
-Copies of the original German-language edition, Das Detail in der Typografie, published in Switzerland by Niggli Verlag, are still available.
-We can also recommend the French edition.
+The original German-language edition, Das Detail in der Typografie, published in Switzerland by Niggli Verlag, may still be found [February 2015: the book is no longer on its publishers list].
+We can recommend the French edition.

 Last week we sent off 1550 Bach Players CDs, all assembled in the office, to the warehouse of our new distributor Codaex, in Belgium.
 We recycled boxes used for books.
 Read more